 Overall, based on my limited criteria, Hershey would be a company whose products I feel better about buying.
 Does that mean Mars is a terrible company?
 No, it doesn’t, but it does show a room for improvement.
 There is no such thing as a perfect company – but as consumers, and sometimes shareholders, we can nudge or push them towards being more of a positive contributor to our shared world.

 Honestly, I was a little surprised by some of the findings, at least the magnitude of difference between these two companies.
 As a result, I will push more of my purchases towards Mounds (and Reese’s Pieces) to support a company that better reflect my values.

 If I had looked at different data points, the needle could have pointed another direction (although Hershey does look like a pretty good performer in most categories).
 The value in a comparison like this, is that by taking a look through the lens reflecting your personal values, you can look for the best fit for you.

 Want to learn more about your values, and how they could affect your buying and investing decisions?
 Take a short assessment here, and get your Impact Persona.

-All information contained herein is derived from sources deemed to be reliable but cannot be guaranteed.
-All views/opinions expressed in this newsletter are solely those of the author and do not reflect the views/opinions held by Advisory Services Network, LLC.
+This post is intended for educational purposes only, and should not be construed as personalized tax, investment, legal or other professional advice.
+Before taking any actions, you should always seek the assistance of a qualified professional.
+The information contained in this post is derived from sources deemed to be reliable but cannot be guaranteed.
+Past performance is not indicative of future results.
+All views/opinions expressed are solely those of the presenter and do not reflect the views/opinions held by Advisory Services Network, LLC.